 (From L to R) American Forests’ Senior Manager of Texas Reforestation Marisol Kuri, American Forests’ Manager of Semillas Compartidas (Shared Seeds) Initiative Gisel Garza and landowner Bradley Penick discuss plans to restore thornforests to Penick’s 250- acre ranch.

-(From L to R) American Forests’ Senior Manager of Texas Reforestation Marisol Kuri, American Forests’ Manager of Semillas Compartidas (Shared Seeds) Initiative Gisel Garza and landowner Bradley Penick discuss plans to restore thornforests to Penick’s 250-acre ranch.
+(From L to R) American Forests’ Senior Manager of Texas Reforestation Marisol Kuri, American Forests’ Manager of Semillas Compartidas (Shared Seeds) initiative Gisel Garza and landowner Bradley Penick discuss plans to restore thornforests to Penick’s 250-acre ranch.

 Photo Credit: Abel Riojas / American Forests